All About Manual Lensometer »

 - mires displaced towards temple-prism is base out

-To measure the prism power greater than 5 prism diopters, use the auxiliary prisms.
-Because the single (or both) sphere line is not visible in display, in prism power greater than 5 prism diopters.
+To measure the prism power greater than 5 prism diopters, use the auxiliary prisms in manual lensometer.
+Because the single (or both) sphere line is not visible in the display, in prism power greater than 5 prism diopters.

 - hold the loose prism (s) over the lens.
-The power of loose prism which brings the mires back to the center of the graticule, is the power of the prism in the lens, but in opposite orientation.
+The power of loose prism which brings the mires back to the center of the graticule is the power of the prism in the lens but in the opposite orientation.